 Like other Arizona sports betting sites, Barstool Sportsbook has a native app to go along with the desktop site.
 This gives punters a nice degree of flexibility concerning how they bet.
 But one of the best things about the Barstool Sportsbook is the depth of bonuses available.
 New customers can bag a $1,000 risk-free wager, and there is even a $10 no deposit bonus.
 Existing players can then benefit from regular free bets and boosted markets too.

 Caesars has actually taken over William Hill in the US, which is great news!
 William Hill initially had one of the best mobile apps in the business, and this has remained despite the Caesars takeover.
 Most events offered by Caesars have hundreds of different betting markets, including both pre-match and live betting.
-And concerning the welcome bonus, a $1,001 free bet is on the cards for everyone.
+And concerning the welcome bonus, new users can get up to $1,250 on Caesars + 1000 Tier Credits + 1000 Reward Credits®.

 With in-game betting, streaming services, regular promotions, and an excellent mobile app, BetRivers Sportsbook has it all.
 Then again, you’d expect such awesome offerings from a brand that was one of the first to launch following legislation changes.
 You can even grab a $250 deposit bonus on your first deposit too, so what’s not to love?

 Betting brands don’t get much bigger than FanDuel.
 These guys are one of the largest, and indeed one of the best brands in the USA.
 FanDuel lets you bet on all popular sports in the US, and the odds, as well as the markets, are extremely competitive here.
-If you do not yet have an account with FanDuel, you can take advantage of a $1,000 risk-free bet shortly after joining too.
+If you do not yet have an account with FanDuel, you can take advantage of a $1000 No Sweat First Bet shortly after joining too.

 DraftKings is a site that falls into the same prestigious category as FanDuel, mentioned above.
 These guys have one of the best betting interfaces of them all, which is why it’s a great platform for those that are new to the idea of online sports betting in Arizona.
 Not only does DraftKings give some of the best value concerning odds, but they do the same for bonuses too – how about a $1,000 risk-free bet to grab your attention?

 Unibet is absolutely immense when it comes to the range of betting opportunities.
 Thousands of events are listed each month, and Unibet tends to offer more live betting offerings than most.
-Unibet is currently offering a $250 risk-free bet for new customers too, which can be obtained when signing up through the rather awesome mobile app!
+Unibet Arizona is currently offering a Bet $50 Get $200 in Free Bets promo for new customers too, which can be obtained when signing up through the rather awesome mobile app!

 There are a few things that make the TwinSpires Sportsbook stand out from the rest.
 These include the fantastic super odds feature on the site, the range of NCAA betting offerings, and the standalone section for horse racing.
 Not all sites provide such opportunities, and in addition, new customers can grab a $1,000 risk-free bet.